How To Bench Press: A Guide For The Average Bloke

 Few other exercises can match the bench press when it comes to building the upper body.
 One recent study comparing the bench press with push-ups found that for men, the bench press was far more effective than push-ups in building muscle.

-Here are nine more benefits that come from grabbing that bar and cranking out some good, solid reps.
+Here are eight more benefits that come from grabbing that bar and cranking out some good, solid reps.

 1. Greater Upper Body Strength

-The bench press is an exercise that works out nearly every part in your upper-body – chest, arms, shoulders, back, abdomen and even the neck muscles.
-This means that your bench press gains can easily be carried over to other upper body exercises, such as the shoulder press and the bicep curl.
-In fact, you have a better chance of getting those Popeye-like forearms by doing bench presses than endless repetitions of wrist curls.
+The bench press is an exercise that works out nearly every part of your upper body, including the chest, arms, shoulders, back, abs, and even neck muscles.
+This means your bench press gains can easily be carried over to other upper body exercises, such as the shoulder press and the bicep curl.

 2. Gauging Upper Body Strength